Last updated: 2026-06-25

 - SSL certificates (server certificate, private key, and CA certificate)

-MySQL 8.0 and later ships with TLS support enabled by default and can auto-generate certificates on first startup.
-However, these self-signed certificates should be replaced with properly issued certificates for production use.
+MySQL 8.4+ ships with TLS support enabled by default and auto-generates certificates on first startup.
+These self-signed certificates should be replaced with properly issued certificates for production use.

 Generating Certificates